-SUDS Sustainable urban drainage system Sustainability Sustainability or Sustainable Develo consideration environmental and social the United Nations Brundtland Commis the present without compromising the o Upfront carbon Upfront carbon emissions are the GHC construction processes up to practical UK-GBC UK Green Building Council WELL WELL Building Standard® A performance-based system created b measuring, certifying, and monitoring f health and well-being, through air, wate WLC Whole life carbon emissions The sum total of all asset-related GHG a embodied over the life cycle of an asset Overall Whole Life Carbon asset perfor benefit from future energy recovery, rel definitions provided by LETI, RIBA, and t WLCA Whole life carbon assessment The assessment of whole life carbon em BS EN 15978: Sustainability of construct of buildings.
+SUDS Sustainable urban drainage systems Sustainability Sustainability or Sustainable Development is an integrated approach that takes into consideration environmental and social concerns along with economic development.
+In 1987, the United Nations Brundtland Commission defined sustainability as "meeting the needs of the present without compromising the ability of future generations to meet their own needs."
+Upfront carbon Upfront carbon emissions are the GHG emissions associated with materials and construction processes up to practical completion (Modules A1-A5).
+UK-GBC UK Green Building Council WELL WELL Building Standard® A performance-based system created by the International WELL Building InstituteTM for measuring, certifying, and monitoring features of the built environment that impact human health and well-being, through air, water, nourishment, light, fitness, comfort and mind.
+WLC Whole life carbon emissions The sum total of all asset-related GHG emissions and removals, both operational and embodied over the life cycle of an asset including its disposal (Modules: A1-A5; B1-B7; C1-C4).
+Overall Whole Life Carbon asset performance includes separately reporting the potential benefit from future energy recovery, reuse, and recycling (Module D).
+With reference to definitions provided by LETI, RIBA, and the UK-GBC.
+WLCA Whole life carbon assessment The assessment of whole life carbon emissions based on the Life Cycle Modules adapted from BS EN 15978: Sustainability of construction works.
+Assessment of environmental performance of buildings.
 Calculation method.
-WPA Westminster Property Association ms lopment is an integrated approach that takes into al concerns along with economic development.
-In 1987, ission defined sustainability as "meeting the needs of ability of future generations to meet their own needs."
+WPA Westminster Property Association